Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 21.30.56 UTC
+- WIB: Rabu, 31 Desember 2025 22.30.31 UTC
-- WITA: Rabu, 31 Desember 2025 22.30.56 UTC
+- WITA: Rabu, 31 Desember 2025 23.30.31 UTC
-- WIT: Rabu, 31 Desember 2025 23.30.56 UTC
+- WIT: Kamis, 1 Januari 2026 00.30.31 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational